tus/tus-js-client/docs/api.md

 ### tus.Upload#start()

 Start or resume the upload using the specified file.
 If no `file` property is available the error handler will be called.
-If you supplied your own URL using the `uploadUrl` option the client will try to resume using this URL.
+If you supplied your own URL using the `uploadUrl` option the client will try to resume using this URL, however no previous upload URL will be stored in the URL storage (i.e. `tus.Upload#findPreviousUploads` and `tus.Upload#resumeFromPreviousUpload` will not work). <br>
 Alternatively, you can use `tus.Upload#findPreviousUploads` and `tus.Upload#resumeFromPreviousUpload` to query the URL storage for previous uploads for this specific file.
-If no upload can be resume it will create a new upload using the supplied `endpoint` option.
+If no upload can be resumed it will create a new upload using the supplied `endpoint` option.

 ## tus.Upload#abort(shouldTerminate)